 Figure 3.
 Schematics of the three reconstruction methods assessed in this study.
-Two Carrington rotations (CRs) of in situ observations are shown as a function of Carrington longitude, φ , and time, t, with slow/fast wind in blue/red.
-The slow/fast wind interface (blue dashed line) moves to greater φ between CR N to CR N + 1.
-The reconstruction point, (t_0, φ_0), shown as a black dot, is in fast wind. (a) In the standard corotation method, $V(t_0, \phi_0)$ is equal to the value at the same Carrington longitude at the time of the previous observation.
-In this example, it gives slow wind. (b) Corotation smoothed in time uses a weighted average of the prior and subsequent values of V at φ_0 , which results in intermediate speed wind. (c) Dynamic time warping aligns features in the CR N and CR N + 1 time series and takes a weighted average along the determined warp path.
+Two CRs of in situ observations are shown as a function of Carrington longitude, φ , and time, t, with the slow/fast wind in blue/red.
+Slow-fast-wind interface (blue dashed line) moves to greater φ between CR N to CR N + 1.
+The reconstruction point, (t_0, φ_0) , shown as a black dot, is in fast wind.
+Panel (a): In the standard corotation method, $V(t_0, \phi_0)$ is equal to the value at the same Carrington longitude at the time of the previous observation.
+In this example, it gives slow wind.
+Panel (b): Corotation smoothed in time uses a weighted average of the prior and subsequent values of V at φ_0 , which results in intermediate-speed wind.
+Panel (c): DTW aligns features in the CR N and CR N + 1 time series and takes a weighted average along the determined warp path.
 This results in fast wind at V, as required.